Medical Services –Pain Management

 Ganglion Impar Block

 The ganglion impar is a cluster of nerve cells located behind the coccyx (tail bone).
-The purpose of a ganglion impar block is to alleviate some of the symptoms of chronic pelvic or rectal pain.
+The purpose of a ganglion impar block is to alleviate symptoms of chronic pelvic or rectal pain.

 A local anesthetic is administered in the specified area.
-A needle is then place into place using fluoroscopic guidance.
-A contrast dye is used to ensure placement is correct and then the block is performed.
+A needle is then placed into place using fluoroscopic guidance.
+A contrast dye is used to ensure the placement is correct, and then the block is performed.
 Patients may also opt for intravenous sedation.
 This procedure takes about 15 minutes to perform.

 There are few side effects associated with this treatment.
 Relief from pain varies; however, it can last from weeks to years.

 Greater Trochanteric Bursa Injection

 Greater Trochanteric bursitis is a condition in which the sac that lies over the outside of the thing bone becomes inflamed and causes pain and stiffness in the hip area.

 If conventional methods, including resting the affected area, applying ice, and taking anti-inflammatory drugs, don’t resolve the situation, a greater trochanteric bursa injection may help.
 This procedure is done by inserting a needle containing a local anesthetic and steroid medication into the affected area.
 The steroid takes 2 – 3 days to take effect and lasts for several weeks.